Site Builder is a legacy product and is no longer available to new Customers. |

 Footer and Header Style

-These settings give you three background options to choose from for your header and footer: standard, contrast and shade.
-The standard option will apply the same background colour as your site, which is derived from your chosen text colour.
+These settings give you three background options for your header and footer: standard, contrast and shade.
+The standard option will apply the same background colour as your site, derived from your chosen text colour.
 The contrast option will use your secondary colour as the background.
-Similar to the way your text colour is used to derive a lighter shade for your site’s background, the header and footer shade options will also use this colour to derive a shade for their backgrounds, which will be slightly darker than the colour derived for the site background.
+Similar to how your text colour is used to derive a lighter shade for your site’s background, the header and footer shade options will also use this colour to derive a shade for their backgrounds, which will be slightly darker than the colour derived for the site background.

 Image Border

-When enabled, a subtle light grey border will appear around all category and inventory images.
+When enabled, a subtle light grey border appears around all category and inventory images.

 Image Style